- Hong qu

-Grapefruit juice may increase the effects of red yeast rice.
+- Grapefruit juice may increase the effects of red yeast rice.

-Muscular disease resulting in muscle weakness
+- Muscular disease resulting in muscle weakness

 The U.S. Food and Drug Administration declared that the dietary supplement Cholestin, manufactured by Pharmanex, cannot be marketed as a dietary supplement because it contained lovastatin, a prescription drug.

 Used in China as food and medicine for thousands of years, red yeast rice is the fermented product of the fungus, Monascus purpureus, grown on rice.
 It was first marketed as a dietary supplement in the United States by Pharmanex under the trade name Cholestin (1).
 The active constituent, monacolin K, is the same as lovastatin, an active ingredient in the cholesterol-lowering drug (2).
-A number of clinical trials have demonstrated effectiveness of red yeast rice preparations in reducing cholesterol levels in hyperlipidemic patients (3) (4) (5) (14) (15) (16) (17), but one of the extracts tested did not lower blood pressure in hypertensive patients (20).
+A number of clinical trials have demonstrated effectiveness of red yeast rice preparations in reducing cholesterol levels in hyperlipidemic patients (3) (4) (5) (14) (15) (16) (17), but meta-analyses are mixed on whether it is safe (24) (25), with one citing a lack of regulation and standardized formulations.
+One of the extracts tested also did not lower blood pressure in hypertensive patients (20).
 In another study, co-supplementation with Coenzyme Q10 was found to be associated with improved LDL-cholesterolemia and endothelial reactivity in moderately hypercholesterolemic subjects (22).

 It is important to note that several preparations of red rice yeast contain citrinin, a toxic fermentation byproduct (6).